Skip to main content

 Key features

 • Contextual suggestions.
-Automated suggestions to accelerate your workflow.
+Get suggestions relevant to your troubleshooting and investigations context.

 • Conversation history.
-Save and resume any troubleshooting session without losing context.
+Save and resume troubleshooting or investigation sessions without losing context.

-Copilot leverages foundational models available through Amazon Bedrock.
-As a result, our Copilot compliance and security posture are inherited from Amazon Bedrock.
+Sumo Logic Copilot leverages foundational models provided by Amazon Bedrock, inheriting their robust compliance and security posture.
 For detailed information, refer to the following Amazon Bedrock security and compliance resources:

 Additionally, all aspects of our service, including Copilot, adhere to the security and compliance requirements outlined in our service agreement or in individually negotiated contracts.